yext/search-core/docs/answers-core.verticalsearchrequest.md

 ## VerticalSearchRequest interface

-Options for constructing a vertical search
+Options which can be specified for a vertical search.

 <b>Signature:</b>